Skip to content

 This sequence will run as the command station starts up it will

-- associate locoid 1 with track A and switch it to DC.
+• associate locoid 1 with district track A and switch it to DC.

-- associate locoid 2 with track B and switch it to DC.
+• associate locoid 2 with district track B and switch it to DC.

-- turn track power on.
-No power will be seen on the track until a throttle is used, but unless you SET_POWER ON the track will never receive power.
+• turn track power on.
+No power will be seen on the tracks until a throttle is used, but unless you SET_POWER ON the track will never receive power.

-Where the command station has 4 or more track outputs, you can also setup tracks C to H as appropriate.
+Where the command station has 4 or more district/track outputs, you can also setup tracks C to D as appropriate using locoid or cab addresses 1 ..
+10239.

 In a simple DC double-track oval, the tracks are wired in opposite directions so that driving "forward" is in opposite directions on each oval.